jao/termite/readme.md

 ### Command completion

-If you want a very simple command completion for the termite script, you can add the following to your .bash_profile.
+If you want a very simple command completion for the termite script, you can add the following to your _.bash configuration file_:

     # termite completion
     complete -C /path/to/termite/_termite_completion -o default termite

 ## For multiple computers

-If you plan to use this in more than one computer, I would recommend that you use dropbox.
+If you plan to use this in more than one computer, for now, I would recommend that you use dropbox.
 Move the database there, and create a symbolic link inside this script's directory.
 Something like this:

     mv termite.db ~/Dropbox/termite.db